Raised Bed Gardening, Part 1: The Basics

 Benefits of Raised Garden Beds

 There are various reasons why you might prefer using a raised garden over planting a conventional garden.
 Probably the biggest advantage to choosing raised gardening is soil quality.
 If you live in an area with poor soil, you will have trouble getting plants to grow to their full potential.
-Raised gardens allow you to bring in high-quality soil if your native soil is not good enough.

 The soil temperature in a raised garden bed will warm up faster than soil in a conventional garden, so another benefit of this method is earlier planting.
 By planting earlier, you can get more out of your harvest and extend the life of your garden.